mishelashala/zettelkasten/reference/Databases.md

 Captain, Fidel A., Six-Step Relation Database Design, p xvii-xviii

+#### Missing Values

+"Missing values are commonly the result of human error."

+John L. Viescas, SQL for mere mortals, p161

 ### Redundant Data

 "Redundant data is a value that is repeated in a field as a result of the field's participation in relating two tables or as a result of some field or table anomaly."